Common Construction Signs and What They Mean

 Do not ignore the bold red and white "No Entry" signs.
 These signs typically mark restricted access points within the zone, ensuring worker safety and a smooth traffic flow.

 If you encounter one, resist the urge to squeeze through.
 Instead, stay calm, locate an alternate route using detour signs, and avoid delays or safety hazards.
-Remember, following the rules of the road keeps everyone safe during construction.
+Remember, following the rules of the road keeps everyone safe during the construction process.

 When you see this sign, be extra alert.
 This warning signals the presence of large construction vehicles entering or leaving the work zone.